 When an application sends a datagram over a QUIC connection, QUIC will generate a new DATAGRAM frame and send it in the first available packet.
-This frame SHOULD be sent as soon as possible, and MAY be coalesced with other frames.
+This frame SHOULD be sent as soon as possible (as determined by factors like congestion control, described below) and MAY be coalesced with other frames.